 Murphy wrote an article, entitled: "Long before the Titanic, another tragedy in 'Ice Alley' helped change Atlantic crossings."
 The U.S. Nautical Magazine and Naval Journal cited the John Rutledge and other lost ships along with Nye’s accounts to support the requirement for watertight compartments on U.S. vessels.
 As a result, some shipbuilders began making the safety modifications.
 It was a step forward and Nye was largely responsible.
 As a relative, this sets my heart aglow despite the fact that "It finally took the loss of the Titanic, decades later, to force sweeping rules for bulkheads and water-blocking chambers in all U.S. ships," as Murphy reminds us.
 Listen to the 2018 podcast, "In the 1850s, navigating Ice Alley was deadly for ships" by Retropod Host Mike Rosenwald.

-The horrors of what Nye experienced did not deter him from continuing to sail after his recovery.
+The terror of what Nye experienced did not deter him from continuing to sail after his recovery.
 He made many voyages and also served in the Union Navy as quartermaster on a ship transporting troops to New Orleans during the Civil War.
 What encouraged his return to the sea after it nearly claimed his life?
 What role did music play in his survival, healing and seafaring life in general?
 Did he find peace and joy in the lyrics and melodies of hymns and popular songs?
 What of sea shanties?
 Did he sing or play instruments?

 Last month, I contacted author Jim Coogan about his 2003 book, Sail Away Ladies: Stories of Cape Cod Women in the Age of Sail, and subsequent research in hopes that I could find some information about Nye women.
 And I did!
 Caroline L. Nye married Captain Albert Sherman and spent some years in the high Arctic, north of the Yukon territory, aboard her husband’s whaler, the Beluga.
 Their second child, Helen, was born there near Herschel Island and is believed to be the first white child born north of the Arctic Circle.
 I'm certain that music had a place in their grand adventures!